TheReckShop/guessing-game/README.md

 # guessing-game
 The author of this program is Ron Dunphy.
 This is a demo for class 201d5.
 This is a guessing game created with HTML and JavaScript.
 There will be one question were you will be asked to guess a number between 1 -10, until you guess correctly.
 The user will be asked 3 yes or no questions about the creator of the game, and one regarding the band The Meters.
 Your correct answers will be tallied and displayed in a prompt box at the end of the game.
+In a pairing project during class, a collegue added in JavaScript to my code that will dynamically populate the HTML page with text in the DOM, notifying the user as to whether or not the question was answered correctly.